Last Updated on

 What Seed Is In Your Feeders?

-Black oil sunflower seed appeals to many of the birds we typically try to attract to our feeders.
+Black oil sunflower seed appeals to many birds we typically try to attract to feeders.
 (Try sunflower hearts/chips if the black oil seed shells make too much mess.)
 But there are other seeds to try.

 For example, cardinals often love safflower seed.
 Sparrows, juncos, mourning doves and many other ground feeders (including starlings and cowbirds) also like white proso millet.
 In warmer months, sugar water mixtures appeal to hummingbirds.
 Suet appeals to many birds in the winter as well as in their breeding seasons.
 Some birds don’t eat seed at all, and are instead attracted by things like berries or pine cones they find on the bushes and trees and other plants in your yard.